jasonserviss/CIMseq-testing/manuscript/manuscript.md

 * Zoom in on small intestine and show detected known connections
 * Zoom in on colon and include the "no colon paneth" result
 * How to fit in the "residuals" analysis?
-* Potentially differential expression results will want to fit in here as well
 * End with indicating general differences in colon and small intestine architecture

 *Introduce segmented colon analysis in bulk and with multiplets*